CellProfiler/tutorials/internal_use/docs/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

       you find yourself consistently ending up with images that look similar you can try adding images from the following list of wells- B18, C7, D6, D19, D22, E3
+   -  Some hints on what to play with:
+      -  In both IdentifyPrimaryObjects and IdentifySecondaryObjects adjusting the threshold limits can be a good thing for when wells are empty, confluent, or have bright debris in them
+      -  In both IdentifyPrimaryObjects and IdentifySecondaryObjects adjusting the threshold method may lead to better (or worse!) results.
+      -  In IdentifyPrimaryObjects, adjusting the declumping settings (make sure to turn 'Use advanced settings?' on) will probably be necessary for a robust segmentation
+      -  In IdentifySecondaryObjects, you will want to test the effects of using the various methods for identifying secondary objects (Propagation, Watershed-Image, Distance-N, etc) and, if using Propagation, the regularization factor.

 8) **IdentifyTertiaryObjects- Cytoplasm**